camsaul/camsaul.com/_posts/2020-06-09-emacs-lisp-intro-markdown-live-previews-part-3.markdown

-`add-hook` adds a function to a hook (which, again, is just a list), creating the variable if it doesn't already exist. `add-hook` has two `optional` args, `append` (default `nil`) and `local` (default `nil`). `append` tells it to add the function at the end of the list.
+`add-hook` adds a function to a hook (which, again, is just a list), creating the variable if it doesn't already exist. `add-hook` has two `optional` args, `append` (default `nil`) and `local` (default `nil`). `append` tells it to add the function at the end of the list, meaning it gets ran last.
 In some cases, it is preferable to run a certain function after others in the hook have ran.
 In our case, it doesn't really matter if our function runs before or after others, so we'll pass the default value of `nil`. `local` tells it to add it to the *buffer-local* version of the hook rather than the global version.
 We'll explore the difference more in the future, but for now suffice to know that variables can have global values as well as values specific to a buffer.
 Buffer-local values overshadow global values.

 ```emacs-lisp
 (add-hook 'after-save-hook #'cam/preview-markdown)